 Overall Rating: 4.9

-If you have been looking for a tactical automatic that comes with a contemporary rework of the Italian stiletto design, then look no further than the Piranha Bodyguard.
+If you have been looking for a tactical automatic knife that comes with a contemporary rework of the Italian stiletto design, then look no further than the Piranha Bodyguard.

 This 7.7-inch long knife has the attractive traditional look of the Italian stiletto.
 It has a spear point blade design that stabs and pierces effortlessly.
 The small belly of the Bodyguard is perfect for cutting and slicing objects.